xiej2520/final_project/README.md

 1. Run `./scripts/install_docker.sh` to install docker
 2. Run `./scripts/import.sh` to import data base
-3. Run `docker compose up -d` ro run database
+3. Run `docker compose up -d` to run database
 4. Run `./scripts/install_rust.sh` to install rust
-5. Run `cargo run` to run server
+5. Run `cargo run --release` to run server

 Make sure you have a `config.toml` in the root directory.